WHITE SOX 1, TIGERS 0

 • This was the 41st game played at site AZ18, good for 13th place on the all-time games hosted list.

 • This was the seventh game ever played on this date, and the first since 2015.

-• This was also the 3rd Annual Mango Memorial Game, honoring my cat Mango who passed away on this date in 2013.
+• This was also the third of five Mango Memorial Games, honoring my cat Mango who passed away on this date in 2013.

 • I played this game on a Labor Day Monday, my first real workday off after quitting my job at John C. Lincoln Deer Valley Medical Center in Phoenix, where I wrapped up my final shift the previous Friday.
 To say this was a celebratory game played by me would be quite the understatement.